locationtech-labs/geopyspark/docs/guides/layers.rst

                  layer_extent.ymin + 50,
                  layer_extent.xmax - 20,
                  layer_extent.ymax - 20)

     # Multiple Polygons can be given to mask the layer
     tiled_raster_layer.mask(geometries=[mask, mask_2])

 Normalize
 ^^^^^^^^^

+:meth:`~geopyspark.geotrellis.layer.TiledRasterLayer.normalize` will linearly
-``normalize`` will linearly transform the data within the layer such that all values fall within a given range.
+transform the data within the layer such that all values fall within a given range.

 .. code:: python3